NelsonPython/Enviro/README.md

 - Raspberry Pi Buster operating system appears to have a WiFi Bug.
 You may want to use Stretch until a solution is found.
 Learn more: https://www.raspberrypi.org/forums/viewtopic.php?t=252984

-- This tutorial is currently being tested with Python 3.7 running on the Buster operating system